ruhitbaidya/redux-core-code/readme.md

 ## Architecture Diagram

 Here's an image representing the architecture of React-Redux:
+### React Redux Toolkit Core Concept

+## React Redux Store
+This Store Use Global and add all slice in this code follow image
 ![React-Redux Architecture](./pratic-redux/public/store.PNG "React-Redux Architecture Diagram")

+## Slice Only
+This Is Only For use global variable not data fetch if need to control data and any function use this follow image
 ![React-Redux Architecture](./pratic-redux/public/onlyslice.PNG "React-Redux Architecture Diagram")

+## Redux Data Fetch
+this method use for data fetch and control data loading and erro follow image
 ![React-Redux Architecture](./pratic-redux/public/reduxdatafetch.PNG "React-Redux Architecture Diagram")

+## Dispatch function
+this dispatch only use for data showing when you work this global and this dispatch use store calling slice calling follow image
 ![React-Redux Architecture](./pratic-redux/public/dispatch.PNG "React-Redux Architecture Diagram")